Important standard for high-quality, safe products

 The first step is to discuss your company, your management system and the goals of certification.
 In addition, the manufacturer must determine the product group for the manufactured products based on the BRCGS decision tree.
 The classification is verified by the certification body.

-On this basis, you will promptly receive a detailed and transparent quote from us, tailored to your individual needs.
+On this basis, you will promptly receive a detailed and transparent offer from us, tailored to your individual needs.

 As soon as your company is ready, an audit date will be set together with you, and approved auditors with the required competence and experience in your industry will be selected.
 During the certification audit, our auditors assess, among other things, whether your management system meets the requirements of the standard and identify potential for improvement.
 In a final discussion, you will receive a detailed presentation of the results from your DQS auditor, including a description of the potential for improvement for your company.
 If necessary, action plans will be agreed upon.